shadden/shadden.github.io/index.markdown

 cover:  true #!!
 Add this
 ---

-Welcome the Sam Hadden's personal homepage.
+Welcome the Sam Hadden's homepage.